The module described in this chapter offers the means to describe music in so-called

-Sometimes it is necessary to provide the parameters of a score or a staff with new
+Sometimes it is necessary to re-define the parameters of a score or a staff.
+For example,

-values.
-For example. a score may change keys, gain or lose staves, use different layout
+a score may change keys, the number of staves, or use different layout settings.
+Likewise,

-or become invisible, and so on.
-To accommodate these circumstances, in CMN staffDef is allowed to occur in the following locations:
+accommodate these changes, staffDef is allowed to occur in the following locations:

 within the description of staff groups; that is, in staffGrp,